Garden geeks, free-thinkers, dog lovers, and deeply devoted, well-trained, passionate people.

 We have the good fortune of working with some of the most renowned and respected herbal experts in their fields.
 From herbalists, chemists, and ethnobotanists to sourcing experts, teachers, and clinicians, our team takes great pride in their work.
 Whether they are formulating our herbal wellness products, seeking excellence in quality control, working on new sustainability initiatives, or educating and marketing to our customers, they represent a depth and expertise of herbal knowledge that is second to none.
-Read on to learn more about these key members of our team.

 Having a conversation with Josef is like reading an encyclopedia, a map of the world and a compilation of medicinal plant history all at the same time.
 An extremely knowledgeable and dedicated professional, as well as one of our key herbal experts, Josef has spent the past 37 years working in the global herbal medicinal products trade.
 Currently serving as our Research Fellow for medicinal plants, he spent the previous 5 years overseeing our Sustainability Department and 15 years before that overseeing our Research & Development Department, where he was responsible for formulation and scientific substantiation of our products.